luigiquiros/inventa/docs/getting-started.md

         filename_header = 'yourfilenamecolumn'    #filename
 ```

 The `organe _colum` should be specified if you have diferent parts (or solvents) from the same species.
-This column correponds to the part of the plant or organism.
+If you prefer to use only the filename as identifier for the resuts, it can be specified directly in the notebook.

 #### 1.2 Feature quantitative table: